mcraeteisha/code-quiz/README.md

 # code-quiz
-Test your coding knowledge with this timed Codin Quiz that was built using HTML, CSS, and JavaScript.
+Test your coding knowledge with this timed Coding Quiz that was built using HTML, CSS, and JavaScript.

 You'll start the Quiz with 75 seconds on the clock.
 For each wrong answer submitted, 10 seconds will be deducted from the timer.
 Your final score is the amount of time left on the clock once you've gone through all questions.
 At the end of the Quiz, you can submit your score and view a list of High Scores.